Linwood Forte

-Linwood Earl Forte (born July 25, 1964), known as The Nightstalker, is an American serial killer and rapist who was linked via DNA to a series of rapes and murders committed in Goldsboro, North Carolina in 1990, and is the prime suspect in an unrelated murder in 1994.
+Linwood Earl Forte (born July 25, 1964), known as The Nightstalker, is an American serial killer and rapist who murdered three people at their residences in Goldsboro, North Carolina over five months in 1990.
+As a result of DNA testing, he was arrested for the crimes in 2001, after which he became the prime suspect in a fourth murder committed in 1994.
 He was convicted of his confirmed crimes and subsequently sentenced to death, and is currently awaiting execution.

 Murders

 On May 26, 1990, Forte's first recorded attack occurred at the home of 70-year-old Eliza Jones, whom he attempted to strangle in her bed but had to flee because her daughter arrived home.
-When questioned about the perpetrator, Jones claimed that she could not remember and could not provide any clues.
+When questioned about the perpetrator, Jones stated that she could not remember and could not provide any clues.
 Approximately two months later, on July 14, 79-year-old Hattie Davis Bonner was found suffocated in her bed in a strikingly similar manner to the previous attack.

 On October 6, Forte broke into the home of 78-year-old Alvin Bowen, a retired Southern Bell executive, and his 75-year-old wife Thelma, who was blind.
 Upon being discovered by Alvin, Forte stabbed the elderly man multiple times before strangling Thelma to death.
 In an attempt to cover up the crime scene, Forte then used a flammable liquid to set fire to the house and their car.
 The resulting blaze caught the attention of the neighbors, who quickly alerted the authorities, who managed to put it out before it could reach the couple's bedroom.
 Despite this, police struggled to gather any useful clues that could lead to the arrest of a viable suspect.
 So, a reward of $2,000 was offered by the local Crime Stoppers branch to anybody who could provide information leading to an arrest.